cchamberlain/massage-envy-case/README.md

 The form is covered in legal statements that are clearly trying to prolong the cancellation process, even post-expiration of the contract.
 Specifically it says that the cancellation requires a 30-day written notice and that the cancellation requiest must be reviewed and approved by a clinic manager, and that the clinic must first discuss cancellation options and procedures with me.
 This is another clear purposeful verbal contradiction from their sales team.

+### Reparations

+I am seeking one of the two following outcomes:

+* Reimbursement of my unused massage benefits ($59.99 x 10 unused massages = $599.90)
+* the ability to use my accrued massages for up to 2 years after the date of my last payment with the ability to gift them to a guest (with no 6 month restriction per guest)

 ### Better Business Bureau

 * [Complaint submitted 10/18/2015](http://odrcomplaint.bbb.org/odrweb/public/ComplaintSubmitted.aspx?s=false&bbbid=127&complaintid=10865014&chk=IDNzc0iLRVQHz%2fHgmwPmlQ)